automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 ## Build an example curl webhook

 There is no need to wait for Lacework sending the Webhook Alert for the generated Event when you want to test the map.
-If you plan to test it immediately, you can trigger the map by using a simple curl command that will send the necessary information.
+If you plan to test it immediately, you can trigger the map by using a simple curl command that will send the necessary information or you can manually start the map, so it will use the latest AWS report instead of an event.

 Before you can trigger the webhook you need to have an event generated within your Lacework instance.
 Please make sure you run a compliance report right after you created a test S3 bucket that is violating this policy.